appleboy/scp-action/README.md

 * username - scp username
 * password - scp password
 * passphrase - the passphrase is usually to encrypt the private key
+* fingerprint - fingerprint SHA256 of the host public key, default is to skip verification
 * timeout - timeout for ssh to remote host, default is `30s`
 * command_timeout - timeout for scp command, default is `10m`
 * key - content of ssh private key. ex raw content of ~/.ssh/id_rsa